Bob Ehrlich: 2010 gubernatorial campaign

 On March 30, Ehrlich announced that he would challenge incumbent Governor Martin O'Malley.

 In June 2010, Ehrlich was endorsed by Terrapin basketball standout and Memphis Grizzlies NBA draft pick Greivis Vásquez.
 On June 30, 2010, Ehrlich announced that his running mate would be Mary Kane, who had served under Governor Ehrlich as secretary of state, August 2, 2005, to January 17, 2007, and also as deputy secretary of state and chief legal counsel, March 2003 to August 2, 2005.
 He easily won the Republican primary.

 His former lieutenant governor, then Chairman of the Republican National Committee Michael Steele, traveled to Maryland on his "Fire Pelosi" bus tour to endorse Ehrlich.
 Former Massachusetts Governor Mitt Romney also appeared at a fundraiser to endorse Ehrlich.
 Former New York City Mayor Rudy Giuliani campaigned in Maryland with Ehrlich, calling him "one of the best governors of all-time."

 In the general election, Ehrlich lost again to O'Malley 56% to 42%.

 In December 2011, Ehrlich's 2010 campaign manager, Paul E. Schurick, was convicted of four counts of fraud and conspiracy concerning a scheme to suppress the black vote using 112,000 fraudulent robocalls, which discouraged voters from going to the polls.
 Political consultant Julius Hensen was also convicted on one count.

 Support for presidential candidates

 In October 2011, Ehrlich was named chairman of Mitt Romney's Maryland campaign for election as president in 2012.

 After initially supporting John Kasich as a Republican candidate in the 2016 presidential primaries, Ehrlich endorsed nominee Donald Trump in May 2016.

 After politics

 As of December 2020, Ehrlich was working as senior counsel in the Washington office of King & Spalding, a major corporate law firm, on the governmental advocacy and public policy (lobbying) team.

+In August 2022, the Maryland Republican Party announced that Ehrlich would lead its "2022 Victory Campaign" to support the party's nominees in that year's elections, including Dan Cox and Michael Peroutka.
+He spent most of his tenure fundraising for the Maryland Republican Party as a whole.
+Cox and Peroutka were defeated in a landslide by Democratic nominees Wes Moore and Anthony Brown in the general election on November 8, 2022.